muchirajunior/muchirajunior/README.md

 ## Hi there i'm muchira junior 👋

-i normaly use
+I normaly use
 # python, Dart and C#

-developing softwares using
+to develop softwares using
 # ASP.NET, Flask, Flutter, React Js